5.5.1 Using "zero-copy"

 <member_of_group>rosidl_interface_packages</member_of_group>

-Modify CMakeLists.txt and add the following content under # find_package(<dependency> REQUIRED) to compile the msg:
+Modify CMakeLists.txt and add the following content below the line # find_package(<dependency> REQUIRED) to enable message compilation:

 find_package(rosidl_default_generators REQUIRED)